 At April 30, 2016, our principal source of liquidity was \$3.8 billion of cash and cash equivalents and short-term investments, of which approximately \$1.0 billion was held in the United States.
-The balance of our cash and cash equivalents and short-term investments was held outside the United States in various foreign subsidiaries.
+The balance of our cash and cash equivalents and short-term investments, of which approximately \$1.0 billion was held in the United States.
+The balance of our cash and cash equivalents and short-term investments uses the doutside the United States in various foreign subsidiaries.
 As we intend to reinvest substantially all of our foreign earnings indefinitely, this cash held outside the United States is not available to meet certain aspects of our cash requirements in the United States, including cash dividends, principal and interest payments, and common stock repurchases.
 If these funds are needed for U.S. operations or can no longer be permanently reinvested outside the United States, we would be required to accrue and pay U.S. taxes to repatriate these funds.
 Our cash and cash equivalents consist of highly liquid investments with maturities of three months or less at the time of acquisition, including money market funds, and our short-term investments consist primarily of corporate obligations, such as commercial paper and floating rate notes, bonds and bank time deposits.
 We maintain these balances with high credit quality counterparties, continually monitor the amount of credit exposure to any one issuer and diversify our investments in order to minimize our credit risk.